HUMA 10: Human Sexuality (Lecture)

 Attendance & Class Participation

 It is mandatory that you attend every class session.
-Only (1) one absence will be allowed.
-I suggest you hold them for use in case of illness, emergency, car trouble, etc. Once you have exceeded your 1 absence, the instructor reserves the right to drop you from the class and/or deduct 10 points per class meeting missed.
+Only (2) two absences will be allowed.
+I suggest you hold them for use in case of illness, emergency, car trouble, etc. Once you have exceeded your 2 absences, the instructor reserves the right to drop you from the class and/or deduct 10 points per class meeting missed.
 Contact me via email if you have to miss class so that I am familiar with your circumstances.

 If it is impossible for you to attend a class session, you will still be responsible to get the information that was covered and complete the homework assigned before the next class session.
 I strongly encourage you to exchange telephone numbers with your classmates, so those persons can fill you in on the assignments and material covered on the day you missed.
 Be on time to class!
 If you show up to class late or leave early, it will be counted as a half of an absence (meaning two tardies equals an absence).